 This Oneness to which I refer, can–and will–give us anything that we desire: health, wealth, and success beyond measure; but It asks–nay, demands–that to receive such favours, we must pay a price in return: We must surrender our erroneous belief of being a separate self.
 Why?
 Because as long as we’re filled with what’s false (the ego), we have no room to be filled with the Truth of our Being.
 Any associated pain or loss that we may feel when we contemplate surrendering our self may be lessened when we realize that what we’ve called “me” has no actual existence apart from the mind.
 It is wholly a conceptual self.
 A verse from Mark 2:22 can add to our clarity: “And no man putteth new wine into old bottles: else the new wine doth burst the bottles, and the wine is spilled, and the bottles will be marred: but new wine must be put into new bottles.”
 That new wine is found when we recognize (to know again) our true Self.

 So what do we gain when we surrender our false self?
 We gain recognition of THAT, which is our true birthright.
-When we give up the false self that has been ruling our life, we gain life eternal in the form of the one-and-only Self.
+When we give up the false self, which has been ruling our life, we gain life eternal in the form of the one-and-only Self.
 We gain the ability to live from the perspective of Holy Oneness that knows sameness, despite our apparent differences.
 At the core of our being, we feel Unity, Peace, and Transcendental Love for everyone…everywhere.
 Nameless, formless, limitless, irreducible, immortal, eternal–we are That, Consciousness.
 I call THAT God.
 To my knowledge, Rupert Spira offers the best definition of Consciousness: “That with which all experience is known, in which all experience appears, and out of which all experience is made.”
 Contrary to popular misconception, the True “You” is neither personal nor mortal.
 You are like in nature and quality to That which gives birth to universes and human hearts with equal ease.
 To learn more about your true origin, I offer my own book entitled “This Taste of Flesh and Bones.”

 Dare to dream (and care for one another).